-Fire, smoke and burglar alarms
+Drainage Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.
+Mains drainage.
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There are smoke alarms installed.
+Smoke detection is provided.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.